United States congressional hearing: Closing a hearing

-The Senate rules also contain a specific procedure for closing a hearing.
-By motion of any senator, if seconded, a committee may close a session temporarily to discuss whether there is a need to close a hearing for any of the reasons stated above.
-If so, the committee can close the hearing by majority roll call vote in open session.
-By this procedure, a committee can close a hearing or a series of sessions on a particular subject for no more than 14 calendar days.
+The Senate rules also include a specific procedure for closing a hearing.
+By motion of any senator, if seconded, a committee may temporarily close a session to discuss whether there is a need to close a hearing for any of the reasons stated above.
+If the committee determines that closure is necessary, it can close the hearing by a majority roll call vote in open session.
+Through this procedure, a committee can close a hearing or a series of sessions on a particular subject for no more than 14 calendar days.

-The United States Constitution explicitly prohibits the use of orchestra seating and staged seating that blocks the view of congressional members during hearings.
-Today hearings are a harbinger where explicit types and purposes do not conflict with the Constitution.